MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-create-ticket.md

 Creates a new support ticket.

-Adding attachments is not currently supported via the API.
+Adding attachments isn't currently supported via the API.
 To add a file to an existing support ticket, visit the **Service requests** page in the Microsoft Endpoint Manager portal.

-Viewing and adding contents to discussions is not currently supported via the API.
+Viewing and adding contents to discussions isn't currently supported via the API.

 ## Prerequisites